Medically reviewed by Drugs.com. Last updated on Feb 10, 2019.

-Uses For ertugliflozin
+Uses for ertugliflozin

 Ertugliflozin is used with proper diet and exercise to treat high blood sugar levels caused by type 2 diabetes.
-It works in the kidney to prevent the absorption of glucose (blood sugar).
+It works in the kidneys to prevent the absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Ertugliflozin does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

 Ertugliflozin is available only with your doctor's prescription.

-Before Using ertugliflozin
+Before using ertugliflozin

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ertugliflozin, the following should be considered: